Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-PHILIPPE DAUMAN
+PHILIPPE DAUMANVIACOM

 ALL YOU NEED IS CALM: Last year was one of relative stability at Viacom, where until recently the day-to-day running of the fourth-largest media conglomerate was overshadowed by Dauman’s boss Sumner Redstone’s personal and financial turmoil.
 Iron Man 2 performed particularly well ($616 million worldwide) for Paramount.
 And this year, with advertising rebounding and ratings up at key cable networks (MTV, Nickelodeon, Comedy Central), Viacom paid its first dividend ever.